Chelonoidis niger guentheri: Distribution and habitat

+A 2023 population census of Southern Isabella tortoise subspecies (also including C. n. vicina) estimated the subspecies population to be around 704 individuals.

 Conservation

 The subspecies is considered to be Critically Endangered.
 The population was historically overexploited for food and oil by sailors and settlers, and some poaching continues.
 Other threats include predation of eggs and hatchlings, as well as habitat degradation, by introduced animals, including dogs, rodents, pigs, goats and fire ants.
 Volcanic eruptions also threaten the tortoises and their habitat.